cod-salmon/cod-salmon.github.io/docs/Projects/Klang Synthesizer/KJUCE/SimpleGain.md

 Before, in the `SimpleGain` branch at commits `0ac42b1` and `e4969cc`, we were using an automatically generated GUI - i.e., in `PluginProcessor.cpp` we would have:
 ```
-juce::AudioProcessorEditor* SimpleDelayAudioProcessor::createEditor()
+juce::AudioProcessorEditor* SimpleGainAudioProcessor::createEditor()
 {
-    //return new SimpleDelayAudioProcessorEditor (*this);
+    //return new SimpleGainAudioProcessorEditor (*this);
     return new juce::GenericAudioProcessorEditor (*this);
 }
 ```
-However, when we don't want the generic editor, we can use our own `SimpleDelayAudioProcessorEditor`.
+However, when we don't want the generic editor, we can use our own `SimpleGainAudioProcessorEditor`.
 That's when we need to modify the `PluginEditor.h` and `PluginEditor.cpp` files.
 In these, we will keep the GUI components and a way of linking them to our parameters in the `PluginProcessor` files.

 ## The [`AudioProcessorValueTreeState`](https://docs.juce.com/master/classAudioProcessorValueTreeState.html#details) class
 It is common to find an additional  `AudioProcessorValueTreeState` instance as a member variable of the AudioProcessor class (like our `SimpleGainAudioProcessor`).
 This `AudioProcessorValueTreeState` instance keeps track of the processor's state and all the parameters that control it.
 Therefore, one mainly needs to specify (1) the audio processor and (2) the `ParameterLayout` in order to specify the `AudioProcessorValueTreeState` instance: